Allegorical Painting of Two Ladies, English School

 Allegorical Painting of Two Ladies, English School is a 17th-century allegorical painting by an unknown artist, and dated from the 1650s.
 For its period, the painting is considered unusual in its depiction of a black woman and a white woman sitting side by side.

 Description

 The painting depicts two women, one black and one white, sitting next to each other, with their faces covered in beauty patches.
 The painting is unusual for the time in its depiction of the sitters as equals.
-The women are presented as companions with similar dress, makeup, hair, and jewellery.
+The women are presented as companions with similar dress, makeup, hair and jewellery.
 The work, created c.
 1650, is probably not a portrait of real sitters, but an allegory with relevance within contemporaneous British print culture.

 Above the women is the inscription, "I black with white bespott you white with blacke this evil proceeds from thy proud hart then take her, Devill".
-The writing is likely intended to be moralizing, condemning the use of cosmetics and especially beauty patches, which were popular adornments at the time.
+The writing is likely intended to be moralising, condemning the use of cosmetics and especially beauty patches, which were popular adornments at the time.
 In 1650, an act to forbid beauty patches was introduced to Parliament, although it was not passed.